-Why this speciality?
+Why this programme?

-- All courses are taught by using blended learning solutions (face-to-face + e-learning) which makes the learning process more flexible
+All courses are taught by using blended learning solutions (face-to-face + e-learning) which makes the learning process more flexible.

-- Three hands-on scientific research or industrial projects develop students’ skills and provide a smooth transition from university studies to a professional career
+Three hands-on scientific research or industrial projects develop students’ skills and provide a smooth transition from university studies to a professional career

 Programme specific requirements

-Bachelor’s degree or equivalent in natural sciences or technical fields
+Bachelor’s degree or equivalent in natural sciences or technical fields.

-- Please include the following:
+Please include the following:

-- previous working and studying experiences;
+Previous working and studying experiences;

-- ideas for master's thesis, your future academic and career goals;
+Ideas for master's thesis, your future academic and career goals;

-- knowledge about curriculum.
+Knowledge about the curriculum.

 Online interview and test

-- Aspects evaluated during the interview:
+Aspects evaluated during the interview:

-- How do you plan to finance your stay/study in Estonia?
+How do you plan to finance your stay/study in Estonia?

-- Future plans?
+Future plans?
 Do you plan to continue in science or industry?

-- What do you know about our programme?
+What do you know about our programme?

-- Have you studied CAD/CAM Technologies?
+Have you studied CAD/CAM Technologies?